ispanos/anergos/README.md

 # Yiannis' Auto-Rice Bootstraping Scripts (YARBS)

+## This is outdated.
+New description comming soon.

 ## About this repo.
 This was originally a fork of [Luke's LARBS](https://github.com/LukeSmithxyz/LARBS), but I converted it to an "one-click" script to handle everything when I wanted to start fresh.